TheOdinProject/curriculum/react/introduction/introduction_to_react.md

 ### What is React?

-According to the [official website](https://react.dev/), React is "The library for web and native interfaces."
+According to the [React](https://react.dev/) website, React is "The library for web and native interfaces."
 However, let's break this down a bit further.

 Generally speaking, a JavaScript library is a collection of pre-written code that's designed to make development easier.
 This code can be reused/reimplemented in our own codebases to achieve complex tasks.